 If you're using watch face support and are seeing the bottom half of your watch face being "grayed out" – see first Gmail screenshot at right – that's a feature, not a bug.

-We're hoping that, when Google releases the official watch face API, we'll be able to handle this automatically.
-Which is an excellent segue into the the next section.
+We're hoping that when Google releases the official watch face API, we'll be able to handle this automatically.
+Until they give us this control, you can override it yourself in the Android Wear app on your phone, under Settings > Card preview > None.

 Above all, you need to keep in mind that these are early days for both Android Wear and its interface with Wearable Widgets.
 There are going to be issues, and some of them may not immediately be solvable.
 That’s not to say that we won’t do our best to fix problems as they arise, but you need to be patient and work with us.
 If you find a problem, please email and tell us about it – don’t just sit and complain.

-One last thing to remember is that all third-party watch faces on Android Wear are currently unofficial; Google has not released an API for it, and publicly stated that they won’t until the full Android L release, which will most likely be in November 2014.
-We didn’t want to wait that long, so we’ve pushed ahead – but along the way, we’ve come to realize that one reason it isn’t official is because some aspects simply don’t work right.
+One last thing to remember is that all third-party watch faces on Android Wear are currently unofficial; Google has not released an API for it, and although they publicly stated that it would be released with Android 5.0 (Lollipop) in November 2014, this has not yet happened.
+We didn’t want to just keep waiting, so we’ve pushed ahead – but along the way, we’ve come to realize that one reason it isn’t official is because some aspects simply don’t work right.
 We’ve done our best to work around these areas, and will continue to do so.

 Thank you for your support!